The Silver Dollar Fish is a popular freshwater aquarium fish.

 - Water Hardness: 4-18 dGH

-Lighting should be very dim and subdued at around 1 watts per gallon.
+Lighting should be very dim and subdued at around 1 watt per gallon.

 Speaking of plants it is important to make sure you use very sturdy plants as they tend to nibble on almost any vegetation that they come across.
-Some plant species that they are not very fond of are Java Moss and Hornwort.
-These plants will make their aquarium as close to their natural habitat as possible.
+Some plant species that work well are Java Moss and Hornwort.

 It is also important to include rocks and driftwood.
 Dark gravel is the ideal substrate as it resembles the riverbed in their natural habitat.